tetris245/ULTRAbc/README.md

 * Extended the NO TOAST effect to the Chat Search toasts
 * Added an Extensions button in Chat Search
+* Moved the "Players in Room" parameter to the restored Chat Search page of the UBC GUI
 * Removed the Autojoin feature (as it's incompatible with the new BC Chat Search and its toast system)
 * Removed most other UBC Chat Search features (as BC provides now an advanced Chat Search menu)
 * Removed the display of a BACK button in Preferences screen if you come from Chat Search (this to avoid weird issues later with the Chat Search menu)